Summer Camp FAQs

 - A healthy lunch and two to three snack items, each day.
 Please pack food accordingly, depending on your child’s eating habits and needs, and whether they leave at 3:00pm, 4:00pm, or 5:30pm.
 See below for more lunch and snack details.

-- A full change of clothes, to be left at camp for the week.
+- At least one full change of clothes, to be left at camp for the week.
+Younger children may need 2-3 sets of clothing each day.
 If your child uses these items, please bring replacements the next day.
-Make sure your child is dressed in comfortable play clothes.
+Please label all belongings with your child’s name or initials!

-- Lunch and Snacks
+- Details about Lunch and Snacks:

 - All campers will bring their own morning and afternoon snacks, depending on the length of their day.
-If you opt for the Extended Hours option, please provide a third snack for late afternoon.
+All children eat morning snacks before 12pm.

-- All campers staying past noon will bring a lunch.
-Please label your child’s lunch box with their name.
+- Please label your child’s lunch box or snack bag with their full name.
 Since we will store lunch boxes inside, but not in the refrigerator, please use an ice pack to keep your child’s lunch cool, as necessary.
 Feel free to send milk in a thermos.
 However, we do not have the ability to heat up your child’s lunch.

-- We provide utensils, napkins, water, and cups.
+- We provide utensils, napkins, water, and cups

 - Children do not share food from their lunches or snacks with each other; this protects children’s food sensitivities and promotes good hygiene.
 All information about food allergies should be indicated in the emergency information form you complete during registration.

-Do not pack these items or ingredients in your child’s snacks and lunch.
+- Do not pack these items or ingredients in your child’s snacks and lunch.
 It is also important that extra care is taken when washing up at home before coming to school.
 If you are packing items that look like they may contain allergens, please label with ingredients so we can be sure (ie. Sunbutter sandwich).
 Please be careful to check food labels (such as on granola bars) for the warning "may contain nuts" so you do not send these allergens into the classrooms.

 - We will often prepare and share food as an additional treat.
 Please make sure to fill out the emergency information form with as much information as possible regarding food sensitivities, allergies, and/or food preferences (example: vegetarian, vegan, no dyes, sugars, etc.).